rgb-lab/FACSPyUI/README.md

 This installs FACSPy, the UI and all dependencies.

-In order to run the app, navigate to the folder and type
+In order to run the app, navigate to the folder FACSPyUI and type
 ```shell
 >>> python FACSPyUI.py
 ```
+Note that currently you have to be in the same directory.

 In order to build it yourself, navigate to the directory and run: